Dadangdut33/Electron-Steganography/README.md

 ## Uninstallation

 Run the uninstaller if you are using the installer version.
 If using the portable version, you can just delete the folder.
-(On windows) If you enable auto run on startup, there might be a registry left behind that you can delete if want to by going to regedit and delete the `Simple Wallpaper Changer` registry on `\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.

 ## Development